rishabh9423/Accenture-SocialBuzz/README.md

 ## Dataset
 SocialBuzz provided three raw data files:

-**Content.csv**: Contains information on each post, such as post ID, content type, and timestamps.
+1. **Content.csv**: Contains information on each post, such as post ID, content type, and timestamps.<br>
-**Reaction.csv**: Holds data on reactions to posts, including the post ID and the reaction type.
+2. **Reaction.csv**: Holds data on reactions to posts, including the post ID and the reaction type.<br>
-**ReactionTypes.csv**: Lists each unique reaction type with assigned weights for scoring purposes.
+3. **ReactionTypes.csv**: Lists each unique reaction type with assigned weights for scoring purposes.<br>

 ## Objectives
-**Data Cleaning**: Clean the provided datasets to ensure consistency and remove any inaccuracies.
+1. **Data Cleaning**: Clean the provided datasets to ensure consistency and remove any inaccuracies.<br>
-**Data Transformation**: Merge the datasets into a unified format for analysis.
+2. **Data Transformation**: Merge the datasets into a unified format for analysis.<br>
-**Scoring Calculation**: Calculate a score for each post by assigning weights based on reaction types.
+3. **Scoring Calculation**: Calculate a score for each post by assigning weights based on reaction types.<br>
-**Insights and Reporting**: Present the findings in a PPT, including key insights on engagement patterns.
+4. **Insights and Reporting**: Present the findings in a PPT, including key insights on engagement patterns.<br>

 ## Analysis Process
-**Data Cleaning**: Removed duplicates, handled missing values, and standardized formats across datasets.
+1. **Data Cleaning**: Removed duplicates, handled missing values, and standardized formats across datasets.<br>
-**Data Merging**: Integrated data from Content, Reaction, and ReactionTypes files to create a comprehensive dataset.
+2. **Data Merging**: Integrated data from Content, Reaction, and ReactionTypes files to create a comprehensive dataset.<br>
-**Score Calculation**: Calculated scores by applying weights to each reaction type.
+3. **Score Calculation**: Calculated scores by applying weights to each reaction type.<br>
-**Visualization and Insights**: Created visualizations and analysis summaries in a PowerPoint presentation.
+4. **Visualization and Insights**: Created visualizations and analysis summaries in a PowerPoint presentation.<br>

 ## Results